 The Company charges sellers commission and processing fees for successful purchases through its online marketplace.
-For the items purchased through the 1stDibs online marketplace, the Company collects the gross merchandise value from the buyer, but the Company recognizes the associated revenue on a net basis, which equates to the commission and processing fees earned in exchange for the seller marketplace services.
-The commission fees range from 5% to 50% and processing fees are 3%, net of expected refunds.
+For the items purchased through the 1stDibs online marketplace, the Company collects the gross merchandise value from the buyer, and recognizes the associated revenue on a net basis, which equates to the commission and processing fees earned in exchange for the seller marketplace services.
+The commission fees range from 5% to 50% and processing fees are 3% of the buyer's total payment, net of expected refunds.
 If a seller accepts a return or refund of an on-platform purchase, the related commission and processing fees are refunded to the seller.
 The Company records discounts provided to the end buyer, to whom the Company has no performance obligation, such as promotional discounts, in sales and marketing expense since the discounts are not related directly to the Company's revenue source but rather used as a marketing tool, and the seller is not made aware of the discounts provided to the end buyer.
 The commission and processing fees are recognized net of estimated refunds when the corresponding transaction is confirmed by the buyer and seller.
 The Company does not take title to inventory sold or assume risk of loss at any point in time during the transaction and is authorized to collect consideration from the buyer and remit net consideration to the seller to facilitate the processing of the confirmed purchase transaction.

-In January 2022, the Company launched new seller pricing tiers which allow sellers to choose the plan that best fits their business and includes choices of a higher monthly subscription fee and lower commission rates, as well as a subscription-free tier with higher commission rates.
-Depending on the tier chosen, sellers may pay annual subscription fees to access our online marketplace.
-The Company sells subscriptions to access the 1stDibs online marketplace, which allow sellers to promote and list items to be sold to buyers and execute successful purchase transactions with buyers for lower commission rates.
-Through the subscription, the sellers receive the benefit of marketplace activities for lower commission rates, including listing items for sale, completing sales transactions, and payments processing, which represents a single stand-ready performance obligation.
+We offer our sellers various subscription pricing tiers which allows them to choose the plan that best fits their business, with choices of a higher monthly subscription fee and lower commission rates or a lower monthly subscription fee and higher commission rates.
+Additionally, some sellers have no monthly subscription fees and higher commission rates, however, the Company no longer offers this option to new sellers.
+Sellers receive the benefit of marketplace activities, including listing items for sale, completing sales transactions, and payments processing, which represents a single stand-ready performance obligation.
 The Company has determined that its customers are sellers on its online marketplace since sellers pay for the use of the platform to sell their inventory.
-The Company offers sellers annual subscriptions that are payable on a monthly basis and the subscription fee is recognized monthly.
+For sellers that pay a subscription, it is on an annual basis, payable monthly, therefore the fee is recognized monthly.
 If during the annual subscription period a seller ceases to make its monthly payment, the Company is no longer obligated to provide the subscribed services and the seller can be terminated at the Company's sole discretion.

-The Company earns listing fees from sellers who are subscribed to its online marketplace on a per item basis as directed by the seller to promote certain items at the seller's discretion.
+The Company earns listing fees from sellers on a per item basis as directed by the seller to promote certain items at the seller's discretion.
 Listing fees are recognized ratably over time when the listing is publicly posted.